Masaru Emoto and the Messages of Water

 Emoto, Masaru, The Hidden Messages in Water, Atria Books, 2005, p.38

-Emoto claims that water, which composes around 70% of the human physiology, is, in fact, a profound, life-giving, mystical medium that has a subtle connection with human consciousness itself.
-Water is structurally influenced by a number of external factors – human consciousness, electromagnetic fields, music, fluid dynamics, contamination, etc. – and responds in subtle ways – ways that Emoto claims to have captured through his technique of photographing ice crystals created under various conditions.
+Emoto claims that water, which comprises around 70% of human physiology, is a profound, life-giving, mystical medium with a subtle connection to human consciousness.
+Water is structurally influenced by a number of external factors — human consciousness, electromagnetic fields, music, fluid dynamics, contamination, etc. — and responds in subtle ways, ways that Emoto claims to have captured through his technique of photographing ice crystals formed under various conditions.

 Water crystallization is influenced by thought and intention

 The extrapolations of Emoto’s thesis, if verifiable, are profound.
 It suggests that water is not simply the “universal solvent” we know from laboratory experiments and with which we slake our thirst.
-While it is common knowledge that human life could not last more than a few days, at best, without water, it is, apparently, less well known that water seems to act, under certain conditions, as if it is alive and conscious itself.
-It appears, at least, to have a mystical connection to human consciousness in that it apparently reacts in subtle ways to such stimuli as human interaction, electromagnetic radiation, sound, flow, etc. These subtle factors appear to have a profound influence not only on the quality of the water we drink, but also on the very water in our bodies, and, by extension, our physical and mental health and well-being.
-Emoto believes not only that water can be “healed” through “healing prayer” and incantation, but that such water, in turn, has a profound healing effect on our own physical and psychological well-being.
+While it is common knowledge that human life could not last more than a few days, at best, without water, it is apparently less well known that water seems to act, under certain conditions, as if it were alive and conscious.
+It appears to have a mystical connection to human consciousness, in that it reacts subtly to stimuli such as human interaction, electromagnetic radiation, sound, flow, etc. These subtle factors appear to have a profound influence not only on the quality of the water we drink but also on the water in our bodies, and, by extension, on our physical and mental health and well-being.
+Emoto believes that not only can water be “healed” through “healing prayer” and incantation, but that such water, in turn, has a profound healing effect on our own physical and psychological well-being.

-Emoto came to believe that unless human beings come to realize the impact that human consciousness has on the water that surrounds us, we will inevitably poison ourselves by our own negativity – not merely spritually or psychologically, but physically, in a very real sense, by damaging and destroying the subtle, underlying structures in the very water we drink and that sustain life on earth.
-Emoto’s work is a wake-up-call to all of humanity to come to an awareness of how the human consciousness can affect reality – by either sanctifying or poisoning the very water we drink as a projection of our thoughts.
+Emoto came to believe that unless human beings come to realize the impact that human consciousness has on the water that surrounds us, we will inevitably poison ourselves by our own negativity — not merely spritually or psychologically, but physically, in a very real sense, by damaging and destroying the subtle, underlying structures in the very water we drink and that sustains life on earth.
+Emoto’s work is a wake-up call to all of humanity to come to an awareness of how the human consciousness can affect reality, by either sanctifying or poisoning the very water we drink as a projection of our thoughts.
 Emoto’s message, clearly, is to change our ways and our thinking before we poison ourselves out of existence!

 Leave a Reply